kaiserpelagic/restrecord-example/README.md

 ## Setup and Configuration

-Configure the api endpoint base in Boot.scala.
+Configure the api endpoint in Boot.scala.
+Here we are using Twitter's search api.
+This can be override later on if you a spefic Record to hit a different endpoint.
+If no url is specified the default is "localhost".

 ```scala
 object Boot.scala {